neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 To do this we need to `bash` into our running container.
 We can do that with the following:

 `sudo docker exec -it verbose-robot /bin/bash`

+* Now that you are at a command prompt inside the container, [as indicated here](https://github.com/csirtgadgets/verbose-robot/wiki/Where-do-I-start) install the CIF client via:  `pip install 'cifsdk>=4.0.0a0'`

 Now that we are inside the container, we can execute the `cif` command with various options in order to query the CIF database.
 Here are some example commands: